pritayan/Arctyx/README.md

     Changes and edits are welcome.
 Join me in making it more advanced and Frost-cool!!!
 ---

+---
+## 🤝 ## Contribution Welcome!
+Arctyx is still evolving — and your help can shape it into something powerful and polished.
+Whether it's:

+Reporting bugs

+Suggesting new features

+Writing or improving scripts

+Enhancing the UI/UX

+Or just refining the documentation...

+You're welcome to open issues, make pull requests, or share ideas.
+No contribution is too small.
+Let’s build this together — for the community, by the community.

+📬 DM me or start a discussion — I'm always open to collaborations!
+---

 ## Tips
 Tips (do after installation)